rhofkens/podcast-generator/documentation/specification-architecture.md

 	- edit / save actions
 	- generate podcast button (active when saved)
 	- this puts a podcast generation task in the queue and returns to the podcast list view.
 Progress indicator of queued task visible in the list item.
+- Step 4: podcast generation
+  - show progress of the podcast creation in the various phases
+  - use a terminal-style progress reporting
+  - options to push to background, cancel and re-generate

 ### 5. Security Architecture